-Learn how to go about the predicament where files on a computer become encrypted and get the .wallet extension due to the Dharma ransomware attack.
+Learn how to go about the predicament where files on a computer become encrypted and get appended with the .wallet extension due to a ransomware attack.

-Unexpected news hit the headlines of security resources mid-November: the developers of the CrySiS ransomware released the master decryption keys for their perpetrating software.
+It makes sense to provide a brief retrospective insight into the subject matter of this article first.
+Breaking news hit the headlines of security resources mid-November 2016: the developers of the prolific CrySiS ransomware released the master decryption keys for their perpetrating software.
 This seemed like a big win for everyone infected back then.
 However, the criminals’ craft has had an adverse continuation: unidentified threat actors have revived the code of the defunct threat and created a new crypto infection dubbed Dharma.
 Having contaminated a Windows machine, the malicious newbie encrypts most of the victim’s personal files and appends the .[attacker_email].wallet or .[attacker_email].dharma extension to each one.
 The email addresses used in this filename skewing pattern may include:

 Consequently, if a file was named sample.pdf before the compromise, it turns into sample.pdf.[firstname.lastname@example.org].wallet or sample.pdf.[email@example.com].dharma after the ransomware has encrypted it.
 Again, the email address may vary.
-Some victims are reporting the .zzzzz extension as well, which is the same as the one used by the newest variant of the Locky ransom Trojan.
-The file renaming format is different than the one utilized by Locky, where the extension is prepended with a random 32-character string.
+Some victims are reporting the .zzzzz extension as well, which is the same as the one used by one of the previous Locky ransomware variants.
+The file renaming format is different than the one utilized by Locky, though, where the extension is prepended with a random 32-character string.
 The Dharma offending program also drops ransom instructions called README.txt and README.jpg on the desktop and inside individual directories with scrambled data.

-Ultimately, the decryption process revolves around contacting the attackers via the email address indicated in the extension of every locked entry.
+Ultimately, the decryption process revolves around contacting the attackers via the email address indicated in the extension of every locked entry, or in the help file dropped by the infection.
 The size of the ransom reportedly depends on the number of infected computers.
 If the ransomware hits an organization’s network, the crooks may demand up to 7 BTC, which is about 5,000 USD.
-For one machine, the average amount is 2 BTC and it tends to increase as the time goes by.
+The average amount per computer is 2 BTC and it tends to increase as the time goes by.
 Some infected users have been able to negotiate the terms of recovery and get the price reduced considerably.
 Essentially, successful decryption is a function of the availability of a high-entropy private key, which is unique to every incident.

 .Wallet ransomware automated removal and data recovery